Chuck Rosenberg: Resignation from DEA

 In August 2017, Rosenberg – as a holdover appointee from the Obama administration – found himself at odds with the Trump administration over the President's remarks encouraging that the police "be rough" with suspects.
 His internal memo to the DEA workforce gained public attention for Rosenberg's repudiation of Trump's remarks.
 In it, Rosenberg wrote: "The President, in remarks delivered yesterday in New York, condoned police misconduct regarding the treatment of individuals placed under arrest by law enforcement...
 I write to offer a strong reaffirmation of the operating principles to which we, as law enforcement professionals, adhere.
 I write because we have an obligation to speak out when something is wrong.
 That's what law enforcement officers do.
 That's what you do.
 We fix stuff.
 At least, we try."
 The Washington Post editorial board, in a piece entitled "A divided nation gets moral guidance - but not from Trump," wrote: "His letter was important not as a rebuke to the president but as a model of leadership and courage in reaffirming democratic values."

 On September 26, 2017, it was announced that Rosenberg, dismayed by the Trump administration, was stepping down.
 His resignation became effective October 1, 2017.
 It was announced on October 3, 2017, that Robert W. Patterson, who had been serving as the DEA's Principal Deputy Administrator since November 2016, had succeeded Rosenberg as Acting Administrator for the DEA.

-MSNBC
+MS NOW

-On November 13, 2017, Rosenberg initiated his role as an MSNBC contributor with an interview on The Rachel Maddow Show.
-He has been a frequent commentator on MSNBC and NBC since then, lending his expertise on a wide range of legal and policy issues.
-He is also the host of the MSNBC podcast The Oath with Chuck Rosenberg.
+On November 13, 2017, Rosenberg initiated his role as an MS NOW (then MSNBC) contributor with an interview on The Rachel Maddow Show.
+He has been a frequent commentator on MS NOW and NBC since then, lending his expertise on a wide range of legal and policy issues.
+He is also the host of the MS NOW podcast The Oath with Chuck Rosenberg.